offa/android-foss/tutorials/Install-Rooted-OTA.md

 ### Install TWRP

 Flash *TWRP* using *ADB*.
-The image typically has a differnt name, for simplification `TWRP.img` is used here.
+The image typically has a different name, for simplification `TWRP.img` is used here.

 ```sh
 # Check if device is recognized